jealcalat/jealcalat.github.io/_posts/2021-02-20-two-step-algorithm.md

 ## Example

 This is a vector with response times from a peak trial from Buriticá & Alcalá (2019).
-The peak trial have a duration of 180 s, with a T=60 (that is, the reinforcement interval from the start of the trial to the time of reinforcement was 60 s).
+The peak trial have a duration of 180 s ($T\times 3$ with a $T=60$, that is, the reinforcement interval from the start of the trial to the time of reinforcement was 60 s).

 ```{r}